 Web site: Clear Lake State Park

 Lakeside County Park:

 In Kelseyville, 25 minutes from Camp, Lakeside County Park has a small area with lake access for swimming.
 It's also a good place for bird watching.
 There are picnic areas, a boat launch, spots for fishing, horseshoe pits, and a playground.
 Dogs are allowed in the dog park area only.

 Going north from Clear Lake Campground, then west on Highway 20 toward Ukiah, some county parks along the lake's north shore have places to swim in the lake.
 You'll have some good views of the lake along your drive, too.

-Note: Austin Beach in Clearlake is only a few miles from Camp, however we don't recommend swimming there because Cyanobacteria shows up often in testing.
+Note: Austin Beach in Clearlake is only a few miles from Camp, however it's not always a great place for swimming because Cyanobacteria shows up often in testing, especially later in summer.
 If you want to go, please check with camp staff first for the latest reports.

 More Activities Near Clear Lake Campground:

 Martha Bakerjian is a part-time employee at Clear Lake Campground and writes a web site about Italy: